Asian Car Brands

 The Chinese company Geely specializes in the production of commercial and passenger vehicles.
 Its history is divided into three eras.
 The first began in 1997 when the company started producing minibusses.
 Before that, Geely’s main products were refrigerators (since 1986) and scooters (since the mid-1990s).

-Now, the manufacturer owns several major divisions and about a dozen brands, including Volvo, acquired from Ford in 2010.
-The company is headquartered in Hangzhou, with factories located in various countries.
-As for the name Geely, it is a variant of the original name Jílì, which translates to “favorable.”
+Now, the manufacturer owns several major divisions and about a dozen brands, including Volvo, which was acquired from Ford in 2010.
+The company is headquartered in Hangzhou, and its factories are in various countries.
+The name Geely is a variant of the original name Jílì, which translates to “favorable.”

 Dongfeng Motor